A New Ricky Rubio: Living Like 'Tomorrow May Not Exist' After Loss of His Mother

 Sometimes at night, even after losses, he ventures out onto the patio of the home he's renting in downtown Salt Lake City with glass of red wine in his hand.
 He turns on the fire pit and gazes out into the night, his eyes settling on the mountains glowing under the moon.
 Occasionally, some friends will join him, but it's the nights where he's by himself that he enjoys the most.

 He still thinks about Tona.
+He thinks about her when he does work and raises money for the Breath of Hope foundation in Minnesota and how she always talked about the privileged position he was in.
 He thinks about her while driving to practice when, out of habit, he sometimes reaches for his cell phone to call her.
 He thinks about her whenever he touches his hair, which reminds him of how she'd drive him crazy using her hands to brush it, even when he was a famous, adult millionaire.

 Sitting on the patio, he also thinks about how much he has in his life and what more he still has to gain from it, even though he now realizes it can't last forever.
 "For 10 minutes every day, do something you love for free," he tells friends.